 1st Day of Summer Season in Northern Hemisphere

-The first day of summer 2021 is on 20th June 2021 EDT and 21st June 2021 UTC.
+The first day of summer 2023 is on 21st June 2023, Wednesday.
 Find all the dates and timings of beginning of summer season as per different time zones in the Northern Hemisphere.
-This post elaborates dates, timings and customs of first day of summer 2021 in different parts of world.
-As per UTC timings, summer’s first day starts at 11.43 PM on 20th of June 2021, Sunday in the USA and Canda.
-In UK and India, it falls on 21st June 2021, Monday.
+This post elaborates dates, timings and customs of first day of summer 2023 in different parts of world.
+As per UTC timings, summer’s first day starts at 14.57 on 21st of June 2023, Wednesday.
+In UK and India, it falls on the same day as in USA and Canada.
 However you can refer to timings of other zones further in this post along with more details on summer in Northern Hemisphere and Southern Hemisphere.
 The summer days are the longest days of the year and marks a great time for people to enjoy outings at cooler regions and beaches.

 The 1st day of summer season is also known as summer solstice which occurs when Earth’s North pole is tilting towards Sun and Sun is just over the Tropic of Cancer (i.e. in Northern Hemisphere).
 The summer season fall during months of June, July and August with some variations.
 The Southern Hemisphere observes the days of winter at the same time.

 When is 1st Day of Summer